-Ntrance Delivery Centre
+Ntrance Delivery Center

-WNS had established a wholly owned subsidiary.
-Ntrance Customer Services Private Limited ("Ntrance"), in February 2004 dedicated to providing BPO services exclusively to AVIVA.
+WNS had established a wholly owned subsidiary, Ntrance Customer Services Private Limited ("Ntrance"), in February 2004 dedicated to providing BPO services exclusively to AVIVA.
 Ntrance is based in Pune, India.
 As a part of the business arrangement with AVIVA, WNS granted an option to AVIVA to purchase the shares of Ntrance from WNS at the net asset value of Ntrance as on the date of transfer of the Pune facility and its resources and operations to AVIVA.
 This option was exercisable by AVIVA at any time on or after July 1, 2007 with the effective date of transfer not being earlier than January 1, 2008.

 On September 10, 2007, WNS entered into another agreement with AVIVA to amend the existing terms of exercise of AVIVA's option.
-Pursuant to this amendment, the earliest date of exercise of the option has been extended to January 1, 2008, with the effective date of transfer not being earlier than April 2, 2008.
+Pursuant to this amendment, the earliest date of exercise of the option had been extended to January 1, 2008, with the effective date of transfer being three months after the date of exercise of the option.
+On February 5, 2008, WNS entered into another agreement with AVIVA to amend the terms of exercise of AVIVA's option.
+Pursuant to this latest amendment, the earliest date of exercise of the call option has been extended from January 1, 2008 to April 1, 2008, and the call option notice period has been reduced from three months to one month.
+This latest amendment also provides that any notice of exercise of the call option is revocable at any time by AVIVA giving notice to WNS to that effect.
 The Company does not expect a material gain or loss arising from the transfer of this business to AVIVA except for the unrealized foreign currency translation adjustment included in accumulated other comprehensive income that will be realized at the time of transfer.

-Ntrance contributed revenues of \$18,257 and \$10,779 for the year ended March 31, 2007 and six months ended September 30, 2007, respectively.
+Ntrance contributed revenues of \$18,257 and \$16,837 for the year ended March 31, 2007 and nine months ended December 31, 2007, respectively.